finchnest/ArtificialLife/readme.md

 ## Body generation

-To create the body, a random number of links between 5 and 7 are generated.
+To create the body, a random number of links is chosen.
 Then joints will be generated --> num_of_joints <= num_of_links - 1.
 The links will have a random width, length, and height.
 Then based on a coin flip, a few links are chosen to have a sensor.
 The probability is fair.
 Following that links and joints are connected together.
 A given link has equal chance of binding to one of the 6 sides of an existing or parent link.
 Details are attached below.
 Since links are attached in all the 3 directions with equal probability (+x, -x, +y, -y, +z, -z), infinitely many shapes are possible.

 > The randomly generated dimensions (which are between 0 and 1), will be changed when testing hypothesis 2.